What is liposarcoma?

 - Molecular and genetic testing: These tests determine the liposarcoma type.

 Management and Treatment

-Liposarcoma treatment depends on the type of cancer, whether it has spread, and if so, where.
+Liposarcoma treatment depends on the liposarcoma type, whether the cancer has spread and, if so, where it has spread.
 You may have a combination of more than one type of treatment for the disease.
+Treatments may include:

-- Surgery: A doctor removes the tumor and some of the surrounding healthy tissue to make sure no cancer cells remain.
+- Surgery: A surgeon removes the tumor and surrounding healthy tissue, including microscopic tumor cells.

-You cannot prevent liposarcoma.
+Unfortunately, you may not be able to prevent liposarcoma, particularly if you have an inherited condition that increases your risk of developing the condition.
 You can reduce your risk of soft tissue cancers by avoiding long-term exposure to radiation and toxic chemicals such as vinyl chloride.

 Outlook / Prognosis

-Contact your healthcare provider if you have a painless lump under the skin that’s larger than 5 centimeters (approximately the size of a golf ball) or if you experience other signs and symptoms of liposarcoma.
-If you have had liposarcoma, be sure to follow any schedule of testing or appointments that your healthcare provider suggests.
+Contact your healthcare provider if you have a painless lump under your skin that’s larger than 5 centimeters (approximately the size of a golf ball) or if you experience other signs and symptoms of liposarcoma.
+If you’ve had liposarcoma, be sure to follow any schedule of testing or appointments that your healthcare provider suggests.